ansys/pydpf-post/README.md

 etc.).
 Various operators are available allowing the manipulation and the transformation of this data.

-The Python `ansys-dpf-post` package provides an simplified Python interface to DPF, thus enabling rapid post-processing, without ever leaving a Python environment.
+The Python `ansys-dpf-post` package provides a simplified Python interface to DPF, thus enabling rapid postprocessing without ever leaving a Python environment.

 This module leverages the DPF-Core project's ``ansys-dpf-core`` package and can